 Since we often had coupling of the 40 MHz MCLK lines to the detector, it would be feasible to build a passive filter at the Trig Out site to filter out the energy content from the MCLK.
 A similar filter might have been used at the V1495 site of the ribbon cables between the VFAT Breakout Board and the V1495.
-The following pictures, show the Trig Out pulses both before and after a built-in 20MHz filter was applied on the signal by the oscilloscope.
+Figure 4-8 through Figure 4-10 show the Trig Out pulses both before and after a built-in 20MHz filter was applied on the signal by the oscilloscope.
 Because the filter is at the oscilloscope input, the noise from the MCLK is in reality still there.

-In Figure 4-2 above, the light-blue colored graph is the Trig Out signal with a very high level of noise.
+In Figure 4-8 on page 54, the light-blue colored graph is the Trig Out signal with a very high level of noise.
 One can see from the red graph, the FFT of this signal, that there is an enormous amount of energy at 40 MHz and its higher level harmonics, i.e. 80 MHz, 120 MHz.
 A hit signal on this line would be completely hidden and undetectable at this point.

-With exactly the same setup, Figure 4-3 shows that applying a 20 MHz filter to the output of Trig Out actually lowers the RMS noise from $\sim$ 8.37 mV to $\sim$ 1.37 mV.
+With exactly the same setup, Figure 4-9 shows that applying a 20 MHz filter to the output of Trig Out actually lowers the RMS noise from \sim 8.37 mV to \sim 1.37 mV.
 One can also see that the energy from the first harmonic of 40 MHz alone dropped 9dB and the other higher-order harmonics have all but disappeared at this point.

-When a signal from Trig Out was captured on the oscilloscope as in Figure 4-4, the $\sim$ 15 mV peak is easily discernible from the remaining noise.
+When a signal from Trig Out was captured on the oscilloscope as in Figure 4-10, the \sim 15 mV peak is easily discernible from the remaining noise.
 Also note that the extra energy from the pulse seems to be of a Gaussian shape and lie mostly below 10 MHz.
-This is in agreement to the energy calculations in the previous section if one were to adjust for this particular pulse having a FWHM of $\sim$ 80ns rather than 100ns.
+This is in agreement to the energy calculations in the previous section if one were to adjust for this particular pulse having a FWHM of \sim 80ns rather than 100ns.